Last updated: 23 August 2019

 Hat: Tilley Airflo (4.0 oz)

 I originally started backpacking with a ULA Circuit pack and a broad brimmed Tilley AirFlo hat that I loved.
 It was stylish, extremely light and cool, kept the sun off my whole head, and did well in wind.
 But when I switched to the ZPacks Arc Blast, it had no room for the back brim of the Tilley.
 So I tried the OR Sun Runner, but I hated the wind flaps for the side and I didn’t want to have to apply sunscreen to the side of my face all the time.
 Then I went with a Sunday Afternoons, which is light and cool but it’s a pretty goofy looking hat.
-Finally, I got an idea for how to modify my Tilley – just cut a one inch pizza slice out of the back rim and sew (with floss!) the cut edges together.
+Finally, I got an idea for how to modify my Tilley – just cut a one inch pizza slice out of the back rim and safety pin the cut edges together.
 That pulled the back rim down out of the way of my backpack.
 So now I am back to wearing my favorite hat!

 Underwear: Ex Officio Give n Go Sport Mesh Boxer Briefs (2.5 oz)